amerkay/directus-extension-theme-settings/README.md

 ## 🎨 Using the generated CSS in your Nuxt 3 (or 4) project

-> Currently, I am including only Vue 3 / Nuxt 3 integration examples.
-Please contribute other framework examples like Next.js, SvelteKit, etc. Thank you 🤩
+> Currently, I am including only Vue 3 / Nuxt 3 integration examples for shadcn and nuxt/ui.
+Please contribute other framework or UI lib examples like Next.js, SvelteKit, etc. Thank you 🤩

 Now, let's automate copying the generated CSS into your Nuxt 3 ([compatibilityVersion: 4](https://nuxt.com/docs/getting-started/upgrade#opting-in-to-nuxt-4)) project.